Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Materials and Methods

 Electrical and mechanical activity induced by the maternal heart in the uterus tends to show higher amplitude during term pregnancies when labor is still distant.
 This amplitude typically decreases as the delivery approaches.
 Interestingly, a similar low amplitude is observed in preterm pregnancies, even when delivery is expected soon~\cite{2018Dataset}.
 This characteristic makes the PA a crucial predictor of preterm birth.

-For a discrete signal \( x[n] \), the power spectral density (PSD) \( P(f_i) \) is estimated over discrete frequency bins \( f_i \) within a frequency band \( [f_{\text{low}}, f_{\text{high}}] \) using Welch's method.
-The \( P(f_i) \) of the EHG signal was then normalized so that the total spectral power equals 1, which gives compatibility across all the different EHG recordings.
-In the given band of normalized EHG signal, the highest value was selected as the PA of the normalized power spectrum.
+For a discrete time signal $x[n]$, the power spectral density (PSD) $P(f_i)$ is estimated using Welch’s method~\cite{Welch1967} over discrete frequency bins $f_i$.
+A frequency band $[f_{\text{low}}, f_{\text{high}}]$ is then selected, and the PSD values within this band are normalized by the total band power to ensure comparability across recordings of varying signal energy.
+The PA is defined as the maximum value of the band normalized PSD.